-After a period of analysis and prototyping, we realised the website needed different areas for each user type that could quickly triage users into the correct places.
-Once in the right place, users could then be shown content with an appropriate perspective, tone of voice and calls to action that matched their needs.
+After a period of analysis and prototyping, we realised the website needed different areas for each customer type to quickly triage users into the correct places.
+Once in the right place, customers could be shown content with an appropriate perspective, tone of voice and calls to action that matched their specific needs.

-DACS had already undergone an extensive rebranding exercise for print but it needed assistance translating this into a suitable web aesthetic.
-To understand the reasoning behind the different brand elements, I spent time with Simon Kennedy who was responsible for DACS’s identity and brand strategy.
-During this process, we deprecated the use of Didot online; while it worked well in a print context, the typeface was ill-suited to screen, and few areas on the website needed to reflect the discursive tone for which it was intended.
+DACS had already undergone an extensive rebranding exercise for print but it needed assistance translating this to a digital environment.
+To understand the reasoning behind the different brand elements, I spent time with Simon Kennedy who was responsible for DACS’ identity and brand strategy.
+One outcome from this process was to deprecate the use of Didot; while it worked well in print, the typeface was ill-suited to screen, and few areas on the website needed to reflect the discursive tone for which it was intended.

-I drew on DACS’s photographic library of artists to give a human face to the organisation.
-These were combined with a restrained typographic pallet to ensure legibility and visual consistency.
-Finally, I introduced a selection of monochromatic patterns that could be used to differentiate sections of the site.
+I drew on DACS’ photographic library of artists to give the organisation a human face.
+This imagery was combined with a restrained typographic pallet to ensure legibility and visual consistency, and supported by a selection of monochromatic patterns used to differentiate sections of the site.

-Responsive design was used to deliver the same content to different devices, regardless of the display size or capabilities.
-I created a pattern portfolio to ease handover to the development agency Cognite.
+A pattern portfolio helped to ease handover to the development agency Cognite.
 Towards the end of the project I worked at their offices, helping them integrate these design patterns, making adjustments where necessary given the constraints of the CMS.

 - Interaction design and front-end development